redkite-labs/redkitecms-docs/book/website-deploy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 RedKite CMS is highly decoupled from your Symfony2 application and, since 1.1.3 release, it lies on its own kernel.
-This means you need to configure manually your **app/AppKernel.php** file to have your website working in production.
+This means you need to configure manually your **app/AppKernel.php** file to get your website working in production.

 In particular you need to configure your theme.

 Quick setup
 ^^^^^^^^^^^

-The quickest way to configure your theme is using the **BootstrapBundle**, which provides bundles autoloading functionalities.
+The quickest way to configure your theme is by using the **BootstrapBundle**, which provides the bundles autoloading functionalities.
 This bundle is already available because it is used by the RedKite CMS.

 Add the following configuration to AppKernel to configure that bundle: